 - When all insurance payments to the hospital have been processed and paid by your insurance company, you are billed for any remaining unpaid balance.
 You will receive a statement by mail.
-As a courtesy to you, a payment representative (who will clearly identify himself or herself and will ONLY ask you verifying information) will call you 30 days after mailing your first bill to determine if there are any matters which are unclear.
-We encourage our patients to use this service call to address any unanswered questions regarding the billing process.

-It is important that you are familiar with your benefits and the extent of your medical coverage.
+It is important you are familiar with your benefits and the extent of your medical coverage.
 We suggest that you contact your insurance carrier before scheduling an elective procedure and before services are rendered.